 DCPS Study Abroad Blogs

 Each DCPS Study Abroad trip has created a blog for their students to share their experiences through text, video and pictures.
-The Global Education team will be featuring especially moving or fun posts from the trips to highlight here.
+The Global Education team will be featuring especially moving or fun posts from the trips to highlight on our social media accounts.
 Be sure to check back every couple of days to see what's new!

 2017 Featured Posts